MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 Management Pack for SQL Server provides a monitor that checks the existence and age of a database backup as reported by Microsoft SQL Server.
 This is done by running a query against the master database of the SQL instance and returning the age of the backup.

-By default the monitor do not track the 'Availability Group Backup Preferences'.
-If this overdrive is enabled, the monitor will track the backup location configured in the Availability Group backup preferences and verifies whether the backup on the selected replica is in compliance with the backup frequency setting.
+By default the monitor does not track the 'Availability Group Backup Preferences'.
+If this overdrive is enabled, the monitor will track the backup location configured in the backup preferences of the availability group and will verify whether the backup on the selected replica is in compliance with the backup frequency setting.

 The backup preferences of the selected availability group can be as follows: